bitsadmin/winconfig/CleanWindows/README.md

 * Note that this script does not disable Windows 10 spying, use tools like O&O ShutUp10 [1] or Destroy-Windows-10-Spying [2]

 **Installation**
-Simply run the CleanWindows.cmd script with elevated permissions.
+Simply run the CleanWindows.cmd script with elevated privileges.

 **Sample output**
 ```